pashaAbri/mt-rag-benchmark/knowledgebase/retrieval/enrichment_performance_summary.md

 Questions that can only be partially answered with available information.
 Lower performance (R@5: 0.436 with ELSER-Rewrite) compared to Answerable.
 Shows larger improvement with Rewrite strategy (+20.4% vs +7.4%), suggesting context helps bridge information gaps.

-Based on the data in `knowledgebase/retrieval/enrichment_performance_summary.md`, here is an analysis of the retrieval performance results.

 # **High-Level Takeaways**

 1.  **ELSER Dominance:**